 Guest author: Eric Goldschein, Staff Writer at Fundera

-Eric Goldschein is a staff writer at Fundera, a marketplace for small business financial solutions.
+Eric Goldschein is a staff writer at Assign your writer and an editor at Fundera, a marketplace for small business financial solutions.
 He covers entrepreneurship, small business trends, finance, and marketing.

 - 12 SMS and text message marketing statistics that will surprise you